 As a graduate of SUNY Oswego with a B.S. in Marketing, Kristyn began her career with United Way MV in December 2012 as Director of Development and Marketing, managing the Resource Development and Marketing teams.
-Today, she is the Director of Marketing and Communications, overseeing all marketing and communication efforts, as well as United Way events.
+Today, she is the Director of Marketing and Communications, overseeing all marketing and communication efforts, as well as many United Way volunteer opportunities and fundraising events.

-Kristyn’s favorite United Way event is “hands down” Women United (formerly 100 Women Who Care), a fundraiser for United Way MV’s Ready for Kindergarten Initiative.
-She says this event mixes together all the things she loves most: healthy but tasty food, unique products, and services to shop from mostly women-owned businesses, cool DIY crafts, live music, a casual dress code, and a room full of women looking to make a difference.
-She looks forward to working with the Women United committee of community volunteers to plan this event every year.
+Kristyn’s favorite United Way event was Women United (formerly 100 Women Who Care.)
+She said this event mixed together all the things she loves most: healthy but tasty food, unique products, and services to shop from mostly women-owned businesses, cool DIY crafts, live music, a casual dress code, and a room full of women looking to make a difference.

 Outside of United Way, Kristyn has been involved with non-profit work within the community since 2010.
 When she returned to the area after college, her first opportunity was with Stevens-Swan Humane Society.
-She still sits on the committee that plans their annual Furball Gala today!
+She started as a committee volunteer, helping to plan and promote fundraising events, and now sits on the Board of Directors and is the Governance Committee Chair.

 Some fun facts about Kristyn are: